daronphang/coding_resources/unicode_strings__bytes.md

 UTF-16      Fixed width encoding scheme in which each symbol is represented by two-byte code.
 ```

-## Unicode vs ASCII:
+## ASCII:
-ASCII is deisgned to represent basic English characters (128 characters).
-Uses one byte to represent each character.
+The first character set of encoding standard between computers on the internet.
+7-bit character set containing 128 characters.
+Contains 0-9, A-Z in upper and lower case, and some special characters.
+Character sets used in modern computers and HTML
-Unicode designed to support characters from all languages across the world (1,000,000 characters).
-Supports up to four bytes per character.
+are based on ASCII.

 ## Bytes:
 Similar to strings (sequence of characters), byte is a sequence of bytes.
-Byte objects are machine readable, whereas Strings are human readable.
+Byte objects are machine readable and can be saved into memory, whereas Strings are human readable.
 Can be used in applications that process pure ASCII instead of unicode text.
 ```
 >>> b'\xcf\x84o\xcf\x81\xce\xbdo\xcf\x82'.decode('utf-16')